MaryAnnaMoore07/MaryAnnaMoore07/README.md

 # <a href="https://www.linkedin.com/in/maryanna-moore/">MaryAnna Moore</a>'s IT and Cybersecurity Project Portfolio 🔐

-Cybersecurity is an ever-evolving field, and I enjoy diving into hands-on projects that tackle real-world challenges.
-Whether it’s identifying vulnerabilities or improving threat detection, I’m always looking for ways to enhance security operations.
-Take a look at my work—I’d love to share what I’ve been working on!
+Cybersecurity is a constantly evolving landscape, and I’m passionate about applying hands-on skills to address real-world challenges.
+From identifying vulnerabilities to strengthening threat detection and response, I’m always exploring ways to improve security operations.
+I invite you to take a look at some of my recent projects.

 ## ⚠️ Vulnerability Management Projects